JNKDOG-04/Examples-Svelte/README.md

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.

-To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):
+01.To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):

 ```bash
 npx degit sveltejs/template svelte-app
 cd svelte-app
 ```

-*Note that you will need to have [Node.js](https://nodejs.org) installed.*
+*Note that you will need to have [Node.js](https://nodejs.org) installed.
-*Note Also install the git application, in case you have problems with "degit" when running it as a command line in your operating system's bash.*
+Also install the git application, in case you have problems with "degit" when running it as a command line in your operating system's bash.*

 ## Get started

-Install the dependencies...
+02. Install the dependencies...

 ```bash
 cd svelte-app